romaintrovallet/tutorials/NCS_UART_DFU.md

 Then retry to perform update.
 If still stuck, do the following steps in the right order:

-- Flash the application
+- Flash & Erase the application
+- A window could be printed while asking to `Recover` the target
+- Press `Flash & Recover`
 - ***At this point the device is locked, we need to recover it***
-- Flash the application
-  - An error should be prompted
-  - Enter the same command + add `--recover` at the end
-- Flash the NCS bootloader
-- Return to **How to verify** then **How to perform DFU**
+- Return to **Application transfer**